digital-Swaraj/Catchup/README.md

 5. .vData()

 'v' is prefix for data functions for handling data with data-* attributes.
-You can use normal functions instead of 'v' functions
+You can use normal functions instead of 'v' functions with elements but it can't handle with data-* attributes.